stellecodes/tp/docs/UserGuide.md

 Format: `unlink sn/STUDENT_NAME [sp/STUDENT_PHONE] pn/PARENT_NAME [pp/PARENT_PHONE]`

 * `sn/` — name of the student contact (required)
-* `sp/` — phone number of the student (optional, used for disambiguation)
 * `pn/` — name of the parent contact (required)
-* `pp/` — phone number of the parent (optional, used for disambiguation)

 Examples:
 * unlink sn/John Tan pn/Mrs Tan `Removes the link between John Tan and Mrs Tan.`
-* unlink sn/Aisha Lim sp/91234567 pn/Mr Lim pp/92345678 `Removes a specific link if there are duplicate names.`

 ### Finding linked contacts : `findlink`